manuel-rabade/home-bin/README.md

 Bash script to mount an external disk, backup a local filesystem using rsync, tweet about it and umount the external disk.

-To setup your backup review the configuration section of the script.
-To enable tweeting your backup stats you should install bti (https://github.com/gregkh/bti), create a twitter application and pair it with your bti configuration.
+To setup your backup first review the configuration section of the script (tip: to test your setup add `--dry-run` in `RSYNC_ARGS`).

+To enable tweeting the backup stats you should install bti (https://github.com/gregkh/bti), create a twitter application and pair it with your bti configuration.